RoelN/LapisLegit/README.md

 ## How to use

 Run `./buildfont.sh` to generate the font and an HTML test page.
 It uses [scfbuild](https://github.com/eosrei/scfbuild/) to generate the font, and some high tech computer science to generate the HTML.
-Open the page in your browser: on the left is the SVG-in-OpenType glyph, followed by the original SVG image, followed by a short description of what's happening in that glyph.
+Open the page in your browser and see the differences in implementation when the SVG is shown as an OpenType glyph, image tag, or inlined SVG document.

 ## What does "LapisLegit" mean?

-Lapis legit is a frigging [delicious cake made of colorful layers](https://www.google.com/search?tbm=isch&q=lapis+legit)!
+Lapis legit is a [frigging delicious cake made of colorful layers](https://www.google.com/search?tbm=isch&q=lapis+legit)!

 ## License